pahuber/PHRINGE/README.md

 [pre-commit]: https://github.com/pre-commit/pre-commit
 [black]: https://github.com/psf/black

-`SYGN` is a **SY**nthetic **N**ulling interferometer photometry data **G**enerator that can be used to generate synthetic data for space-based nulling interferometers.
+`SYGN` is a **SY**nthetic photometry data **G**enerator for **N**ulling interferometers that can be used to generate synthetic data for space-based nulling interferometers.
 It is very flexible and can model a variety of different interferometer architectures and noise sources.

 ## Features